Ask an adviser: What happens when investment markets fluctuate?

 How might this advice differ for those who feel confident they’re on track to support their desired retirement lifestyle?

-However, those with more aggressive risk appetites may use recent short-term downturns in the market as a buying opportunity to boost future growth—buying low.
+However, those with more aggressive risk appetites may use downturns in the market as a buying opportunity to boost future growth—buying low.
 The guiding principle though should remain largely about how much risk you need to take on, versus how much risk you want to take on.

 Psychologically, as humans, we suffer losses far more than we enjoy gains, so we often take actions to soothe our immediate anxieties—but those decisions may not be grounded in logic or reason.
 Short-term thinking with an asset like super – designed with the long-term in mind – doesn’t stack up.
-Reacting to short-term market events often isn’t in our best interests.
+Reacting to market events often isn’t in our best interests.

 Switching out of an option that’s declined is potentially crystallising a loss.
 When an account falls in value, the loss isn’t realised until the account is switched or redeemed.
 It’s like selling a share after its price has fallen.
 If you switch into an option that’s performed well, you might be buying in at a higher price.
 This concept of selling low and buying high is the opposite of what investors generally seek to do—buy low, sell high.